3mdeb/blog.3mdeb.com/source/_posts/2014-04-19-arduino-c-tutorial-part-1.markdown

 published: false
 ---

-This tutorial is addressed to Linux users that want to learn a little bit of C and how really things works from the embedded developer perspective.
-I assume that you own Arduino board and have some basic understanding of how it works.
-I prepared my examples on Anduino Duemilanove (this is not a typo), which is 100% compatible Arduino board with the same name .
+This tutorial is addressed to Linux users that want to learn how to program Arduino using plain C. I assume that you own Arduino board and have some basic understanding of how it works.
+I prepared my examples with Anduino Duemilanove.
 I'm using Debian unstable but all Debian-based distros should work pretty fine.

 My inspiration for this series was article by Javier Valcarce [Program Arduino with AVR-GCC](http://www.javiervalcarce.eu/wiki/Program_Arduino_with_AVR-GCC),